Perfect (2018 film): Production

 The film's working title was Puberty.
 The project was unveiled by Brainfeeder Films at the 2016 American Film Market.
 Part of the filming took place at the Sheats–Goldstein Residence in California.
 Flying Lotus wrote the score for the film.

+The onscreen writing credits present Ted Kupper with "screenplay by", and Eddie Alcazar and Kupper with "story by".
+However, the Writers Guild of America finalized the writing credits in 2023, five years after the film's release, and although the "screenplay by" credit remains the same, the "story by" credit is absent and is replaced with a "based on" credit for Alcazar alone ("Based on a Story by Eddie Alcazar").

 Release

 The film had its premiere at South by Southwest on March 11, 2018.
 SingularDTV subsequently acquired the worldwide rights to the film.
 It was released theatrically in the United States on May 17, 2019.
 It was released through video on demand on Breaker on June 21, 2019.
 In Scandinavia, the film was released on DVD and Blu-ray by Nonstop Entertainment in January 2020.